sypien-julia/dose-calc-gke/README.md

 ]
 ```

-returns: 201 code and a message with created jobs' ids list on success, error code on failure
+returns: 201 code and a message with created jobs' ids on success, error code on failure

 2. Delete calculation

 url: `/jobs/<string:jobId>`
 method: `DELETE`
-parameter: returned by /jobs method id of the job due to be deleted
+parameter: returned by /jobs method id of the job to be deleted
 returns: 201 code on success, error code on failure